danesparza/InfluxClient/README.md

 // To authenticate, create the InfluxManager with additional parameters:
 InfluxManager mgr = new InfluxManager("http://YOURSERVER:8086/", "YOUR_DATABASE", "user", "password");

-// Continue normally ... create a measurement (with at least one field value) Measurement m = new Measurement("unittest").AddField("count", 42);
+// Continue normally ... create a measurement (with a name and at least one field name and value) Measurement m = new Measurement("unittest").AddField("count", 42);

 // Write the measurement (notice that this is awaitable):